plan2net/sierrha/README.md

 If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see *Site Configuration*).

-In any other case a 404 error is triggered.
+In any other case a 404 "not found" error is triggered.
+TYPO3 will invoke the configured error handler.

 ## Requirements

 * TYPO3 9 LTS
 * 404: A page/URL that containes a human readable "page not found" message
-* 403: A URL that performs a login and a redirect to a supplied URL (eg. plugin "felogin")
+* 403: A URL that performs a login and a redirect to a supplied URL (eg. extension "felogin")

 ## Installation